 ...most people don’t give a shit about freedom, they just want their computer to work and perform X task for them in a way they find acceptable.
 Proprietary software largely delivers that to them.

-This applies most directly to blockchain applications that parrot web2 products, such as the litany of Twitter imitators.
+This applies most directly to blockchain applications that parrot web2 products.

-Decentralization simply can't be the a primary value prop in order for any application to cross the chasm because most people don't care and I don't see that fact changing anytime soon.
+Decentralization simply can't be the a primary value prop in order for any application to cross the chasm.
+Most people don't care and I don't see that fact changing anytime soon.